tangelo-labs/go-ripple/README.md

  ### Argument Flags:

- -b, --base   The Git base branch or commit to compare against.
+ `-b, --base `  The Git base branch or commit to compare against.
 Defaults to "origin/main".

+ `-o, --output` The output format: "json", "plain" or "explain".

 This script is intended for monorepos or large Go projects where full builds or tests are expensive and should be scoped to only affected components.